muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NUR ASILAH BINTI MAZLAN/README.md

 <p align="justify">
 Unlike other tools like Apache JMeter or Locust, Grafana Cloud K6 puts an emphasis on simplicity and real time visualization.
 The scripting uses JavaScript which provides flexibility and simplicity for beginners.
 The dashboards automatically plot important metrics like response time, throughput, and failure rate, making it easy to visualize performance trends.
 <p align="justify">
-For this effort, the test was run entirely through the Grafana Cloud K6 web platform instead of in a local Visual Studio Code or Windows Command Prompt environment.
+For this project, the test was executed entirely on the Grafana Cloud K6 web platform instead of in a local Visual Studio Code or Windows Command Prompt environment.
 The decision to perform the test in the cloud allowed for easier monitoring, cloud-managed execution, and instant graph visualization.

 ## 4. Test Environment Setup
 <p align="justify">
 The Performance menu was utilized in Grafana Cloud K6 to carry out the stress test.
 A specific project named QuickPizza-StressTest was created for this purpose.
-The execution environment was set to be hosted in the Columbus load zone to use balanced request distribution and reliable sampling of the results.
+The execution environment was set to be hosted in the Columbus load zone to ensure balanced request distribution and reliable result sampling.
 <p align="justify">
 The maximum virtual users was set to 100, which is the upper limit for the plan offered by Grafana Cloud.
 While this limit constrained the possible load testing of the service at an extreme level, it was sufficient for determining performance trends and potential bottlenecks.

-The JavaScript-based K6 test script defined a gradual user ramp-up pattern to simulate real world browsing behaviour.
+The JavaScript-based K6 test script defined a gradual user ramp-up pattern to simulate real world browsing behavior.
 The stages were:

 - Ramp to 50 users in 1 minute
 - Increase to 75 users in the next minute